IyashaGoyal/Sampling/README.md

 <h3>SMOTE (Synthetic Minority Over-sampling Technique):</h3>
 SMOTE is a synthetic oversampling technique that creates synthetic instances in the feature space of the minority class to balance the class distribution and improve model performance on minority class predictions.

+<h2>Results</h2>
+On comparison of different models and their corresponding sampling techniques Random Forest technique gave us the best results on different models.
+Note: Data can be preprocessed and explored further and metrics might come out different